hitwangjm/IC-SHM-P1-hitsz/README.md

 ### How2predict
 #### a、Use pretraining weights
 1、After downloading the library, unzip it.
 If you want to use the backbone for mobile prediction, run predict.py is OK;
-If you want to use backbone for xception prediction, Download deeplab_xception.pth on Baidu Cloud, put in model_data, modify backbone of deeplab.py and model_path and then run predict.py, enter.
+If you want to use backbone for xception prediction, Download deeplab_xception.pth on Baidu Cloud, put in model_data, modify backbone of deeplab.py and model_path and then run predict.py, enter:
 ```python
 img/test.jpg
 ```
 The forecast can be completed.

 2、After setting in predict.py, FPS test, whole folder test and video detection can be carried out.
 #### b、Use your training weights
 1、Follow the training steps。
-2、In predict.py, modify the model in the following model_path、num_classes and backbone make them correspond to the trained files.
-**model_path corresponds to the weight file under the logs folder, num_classes represents the number of classes to be predicted plus 1.
+2、In predict.py, modify the model in the following model_path、num_classes and backbone make them correspond to the trained files.  **model_path corresponds to the weight file under the logs folder, num_classes represents the number of classes to be predicted plus 1.
 Backbone is the backbone feature extraction network used.**
 ```python
     # -------------------------------------------------------------------------#
     #   If you want to modify the color of the corresponding category, you can modify self.colors in the generate function